NinoDiscord/Butterfly/docs/Command.md

 The command package, includes all data types of the command system.

 ## How to use
-The command handler is already built-in the [ButterFly] client.
+The command handler is already built-in the [ButterflyClient].

 To add a command use the `client.addCommand(command)` method.